flyflyinit/cce-rds-dds/README.md

 helm install simple-apache .
 ```

-This will deploy a simple Apache/PHP stack on your CCE Cluster, connecting to the RDS (MySQL) and DDS (MongoDB) databases.
+This will deploy the Apache/PHP stack on your CCE Cluster, connecting to the RDS (MySQL) and DDS (MongoDB) databases. as well the networking service to have access to your container from your CCE node.

 ### Access the apache server
 retrieve the node ip address, and the port number.